Khalil-Zaman/immutable-x-marketplace-sales-twitter-bot/README.md

 ```

 ## Modification

-There is `tweetWithImage` function that you can use instead of the default `tweet` method if you prefer - this will display the full image file as part of the tweet, instead of the standard OpenSea preview image.

 As mentioned at the top of the README, it runs every 60 seconds by default - you can change this to run less often if you'd like to keep it on a free Heroku instance.